-Do you think your ISP is cheating you?
-These speed test sites help you find out
+Think your ISP is cheating you?
+The best internet speed tests help you find out

 Fast.com

 Fast.com is a simple site run by Netflix — and we mean really, really simple.
 The site automatically launches a speed test and brings up a giant number to show you just what your MBps look like.
-Of course, Netflix largely intends this to be used for people who want to test if their current speed can handle Netflix content, especially high-def and 4K content that may benefit more from higher download speeds.
+Of course, Netflix largely intends this to be used for people who want to test if their current speed can handle Netflix content, especially high-def and 4K (even on your PC) content, which may benefit more from higher download speeds.
 That said, you can use the test nearly anywhere, and for anything.
-If you’re not interested in any of the charts or latency data — just a round speed number — then Fast is made just for you.
+If you’re not interested in any of the charts or latency data — you just want a simple speed number — then Fast is made for you.

 Test your connection at: